Politics of Vanuatu: Attorney General of Vanuatu

 Upon the country's declaration of independence in 1980, it was established that the Attorney General of Vanuatu is the principal legal officer for the government of Vanuatu.
 The duties, functions, and powers of the Attorney General are outlined in the Republic of Vanuatu's State Law Office Act [242].
 The Attorney General may participate in the meetings and deliberations of the Council of Ministers so as to offer legal advice, but does not have any voting rights nor is designated as a member.

+On 16 June 2025, Angelyne Roy was appointed as the 10th Attorney General of Vanuatu by President Nikenike Vurobaravu, becoming the first woman to hold the position of attorney general in the country's history.

 Solicitor General of Vanuatu

 The Solicitor General of Vanuatu supervises and conducts government litigation in court.
 They also provides legal representation in the absence of the Attorney General of Vanuatu.
 As with the Attorney General, the duties, functions, and powers of the Solicitor General are outlined in the Republic of Vanuatu's State Law Office Act [242].

 Although former President of Vanuatu Kalkot Mataskelekele has been identified as the first Ni-Vanuatu male to serve as the Solicitor General of Vanuatu, his service years are uncertain.